 “But our Sisters’ new friends welcomed them with flowers and gratitude, and somebody quickly got some coconut milk for them to drink,” Sister Marissa said.
 “The people quickly took our Sisters to see their small chapel, and there they went to pray.
 They thanked the Lord for bringing the Sisters there, and they prayed for all who had died in the recent epidemic.”
 “At that moment, our Sisters decided to do something for the people here according to our little possibility – but with lots of love,” she remembered.

 The sisters returned every week.
 In a small one-room building near the chapel – both of which were made possible with support from the Society of St. Peter the Apostle – the sisters taught village children basic school subjects while always reminding them of the Lord’s great love.
-They brought simple medicines, and those of the sisters who had some medical training administered routine care.
+They brought simple medicines and those of the sisters who had some medical training administered routine care.
 There were also sewing courses for women and young mothers in the area.
 As time went on, the sisters started a scholarship program, helping to give hundreds of poor children from Iling the opportunity for an education.

 Welcome!

 “Poverty remains the problem,” Sister Marissa observed.
 “But there have been changes, improvements, especially in education.”
 And the people on this predominantly Catholic island have also changed – they have discovered the beauty and joy of being missionaries themselves.
 By way of illustration, Sister Marissa shared the story of Nene, a young girl the sisters taught in the school they set up.
 The first time they met Nene, she asked the sisters to visit her mother who was sick and couldn’t leave the house.
 They found the woman lying on a bamboo bed, weak and tired.
 On that first meeting, and every time after that, the sisters encouraged her to offer her prayers and sufferings for missionary work.
 Before she died, she wrote this message to the sisters: “My sickness forced me to stay in bed the whole day and stopped me from caring for my children and family.
 For many years, I felt useless.
-And then you sisters brought me hope and helped me to understand that I can help the mission.
+And then your sisters brought me hope and helped me to understand that I can help the mission.
 During my day, I travel in my thoughts from one place on earth to another, visiting the Missions by accompanying missionaries with my prayers.
 I who never thought of going out of my little village,” Nene’s mother said, “have reached other continents through prayer.”

 Chapel